 Anyone who knows Barbie knows that her feet are disproportionately tiny.
 And permanently stuck in the high heel position.
 Thankfully, neither of those factors are involved in the latest hashtag trend.

 Instead, women are temporarily copying the pose of Barbie's feet.
 For the sake of a selfie, these ladies will go up on their tip toes (like Barbie), snap a pic and then sink down to safety.
 The idea is to capture all the bonuses of wearing high heels (added height, longer looking legs, the toned appearance of flexed muscles) without actually putting on stilettos.

-And there, ladies and gentleman, you have the reason that I like this trend.
-I truly understand why women love high heels.
-Heck, my own wife has a closet full of them.
-And yes, I do agree, she looks phenomenal in them.
-But if she, or any other woman out there, wears them for too long or too often, problems will start cropping up.
+And therein, ladies and gentlemen, lies the reason that we like this trend.
+We truly understand why women love high heels.
+Heck, we know lots of very smart women with closets full of them.
+And yes, we even agree, many women look phenomenal in them.
+But if woman wear them for too long or too often, problems will start cropping up.

 It may start with aching feet.
 Later, it could progress to back and knee pain.
 Bunions may start to form The Achilles tendon could shorten up and cause heel pain.
 The toes could twist into shapes not intended by nature.
 Basically, so many unpretty things could happen.

 If, however, you stick to temporary Barbie Feet poses, you'll capture the look you love without any of the lasting, unpleasant side effects.
 So go ahead, ladies (and gents): snap those #BarbieFeet instas.
 But steer clear of that Barbie Foot Challenge on TikTok.
 Because, as it turns out, that little trend is very problematic.

 Barbie Foot Challenge: Why it's Murder on Your Feet